remnrem/luna-doc/docs/ref/annotations.md

 edge_right  895.000 900.000
 ```
 i.e. additional `edge` annotations are added to demarcate the edges of each
-`epoch` annotation - i.e. regions near the bounadaries of the currently included
+`epoch` annotation - i.e. regions near the boundaries of the currently included
 analytic interval.
 The label `edge` can be changed with the `edge` option; left
 and right edges can be collapsed to one class with `collapse-edges`.